 RSS content can be read using software called a "feed reader" (see software list right) or an "aggregator."
 The user subscribes to a feed by entering the feed's link into the reader or by clicking an RSS icon in a browser that initiates the subscription process.
 The reader checks the user's subscribed feeds regularly for new content, downloading any updates that it finds.

 Basically, when a new article is posted or a change made to a webpage, RSS keeps track of the changes and delivers them to you.
 RSS feeds are most often attached to text, images, podcasts and video, but they can be used with any document (word processing and spreadsheets) that has content that changes.

 Aggregators are the most common use of feeds, and there are several types.
-Web aggregators make this view available in a Web page; my Yahoo or iGoogle are well-known examples of this.
+Web aggregators make this view available in a Web page.
 Aggregators have also been integrated into e-mail clients, users’ desktops, or standalone, dedicated software.